I had no idea our refrigerator was so small.

 We ended up disconnecting the water line and icemaker, but of course, the rest of the fridge is still alive and kicking.

 Then, when we built our current house, we moved the GE fridge to the basement and treated ourselves to a new Kenmore refrigerator for the kitchen — one with an internal water dispenser.
-There are far less parts to break when the dispenser isn’t constantly moving with the door, and we never had an issue with this dispenser not working – hey, it outlasted the compressor.
+There are far fewer parts to break when the dispenser isn’t constantly moving with the door, and we never had an issue with this dispenser not working – hey, it outlasted the compressor.

 Here’s a funny thing: While we were browsing at Grand Appliance, we were talking about our old fridge spitting out ice cubes through its door dispenser, and a salesman overheard us.
 He came over and said, “It’s true.
 Unfortunately, no matter what you spend, an in-the-door dispenser will usually be the first thing to fail.”